-This study was conducted by Ouest Valorisation for WEAMEC in June 2016.
+This study of patents and publications in Marine Renewable Energies was conducted by Ouest Valorisation for WEAMEC in June 2016.

 Its aim was to provide a quantitative picture of the patent and scientific publications landscape relating to the skills of the universities and organizations targeted by WEAMEC in Europe, in connection with Renewable Marine Energies: offshore wind (floating and floating), tidal energy, wave energy and OTEC.
 Various skills related to its technologies have made it possible to refine the publications and patents produced.